 Horse Safety & Ethics and Livestock Quality Assurance:

 Any Hartford Fair youth exhibitor who has not attended one approved Junior Fair Livestock Quality Assurance training will be ineligible to exhibit livestock (in the areas requiring QA training) during the 2021 Hartford Independent Fair if they are unable to complete a Quality Assurance training by June 1, 2021.
-More information will be coming about dates and how to complete requirements.

 All youth enrolling in a horse project for the first time during 2021 will be required to complete the Horse Safety & Ethics Program.
 This program is also required of all advisors who will be working with horse projects for the first time during the coming year.
 Each member is required to have a parent / guardian attend with them. both, the youth member and parent / guardian will be required to sign in upon attend.
 Youth are not eligible to show in 4-H sponsored shows (youth 4-H shows / Hartford Fair / Ohio State Fair) until this training requirement has been met.
 Horse Safety & Ethics programs are offered at the same time and location as livestock quality assurance programs.